The Beautiful Mess Effect

 Most addictions, from hard drugs to simply watching tv night after night are ways to numbing the pain we are too afraid to release, because releasing means we must accept, and accepting makes us vulnerable.

-From personal experience, it wasn’t until I took a long hard look at my own behaviours that I began to see how ingrained this stuff can be.
+From personal experience, it wasn’t until I took a long hard look at my own behaviors that I began to see how ingrained this stuff can be.

 The trouble is, acting in this way just felt normal, even if others thought I was a bit odd, aloof or a bit of a dick.